 4) Shkhara, Georgia

-The highest point of Georgia is Mount Shkhara.
-The 5193 m tall summit can be ascended using ten routes and may take 2-3 days.
-The Mountaineers may face technical difficulties and- are advised to have fitness and experience in rock climbing.
-Moreover, the mountain range experiences snow year round, making it a tough climb.
+The highest point in Georgia is Mount Shkhara.
+The 5193 m tall summit can be ascended using ten routes and may take two to three days.
+The Mountaineers may have difficulties due to year-round snow.

-These mountains are 88km from the city of Kutaisi, which offers you a great medieval cathedral experience and has elaborate ceramics and manuscripts.
+This place is 88km from Kutaisi, which offers a tremendous medieval cathedral experience and has elaborate ceramics and manuscripts.
 After a tiring climb, an escape to this city is relaxing.

 5) Tetnuldi, Georgia